shampeyndadi/chess-bot/README.md

-still in early stages of development. very stupid bot
+still in early stages of development. this bot is still very stupid